sreedhar-devops/GitPractice/Readme.md

-Demonstrating Git Capabilities For Usage
+Decent Demonstrating Git Capabilities For Usage

 Need to add